cheminfo/eln-docs/docs/30_structural_analysis/ir-prediction/README.md

 The simulations are performed on a web service.
 You can, of course, use the web service independent of the front end.
 More documentation can be found [here](https://ir.cheminfo.org/v1/docs).
 The web service uses a Python backend that you can also run on your local machine.
 You can find more details about this [here](https://github.com/cheminfo-py/xtbservice/).

-## Using the REST-API

-The simulations are performed on a web service.
-You can, of course, use the web service independent of the front end.
-More documentation can be found [here](https://ir.cheminfo.org/v1/docs).
-The web service uses a Python backend that you can also run on your local machine.
-You can find more details about this [here](https://github.com/cheminfo-py/xtbservice/).

 ## References

 1. Malte Oppermann: Lecture notes for "Electronic spectroscopy", 2015.